ZILtoid1991/iota/README.md

 ### Windows

 Both input and output works, but might suffer from some caveat that stems from the Windows MIDI API.
 There's a chance that calling a MIDI system function within the MIDI input callback will cause a lockup.

+### Linux

+Input tested, output also should work.

+Note: Must be deinitialized manually.

 ## Controls